 Curried Peanut Butter Dip

-1 t garlic powder OR 2 finely minced garlic cloves
+1 teaspoon garlic powder OR 2 finely minced garlic cloves

 vegetable broth, apple juice, or water as needed